-- 1. Bolt - 2.
-Tailpipe - 2.
-Remove the tailpipe by pulling it out of the muffler. - 3.
+- 1. Bolt

+- 2. Tailpipe

+- 2. Remove the tailpipe by pulling it out of the muffler.

 Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Tailpipe

-- 2. Spark arrester

-- 4. Insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install and tighten the bolts.
+- 1. Tailpipe - 2.
+Spark arrester - 4.
+Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the bolts and tighten them to the specified torque.

-- EWB02340